clickhereio/clickhereio.github.io/_posts/2015-08-13-indispensable-guide-to-using-calls-to-action.markdown

 <hr />

 <strong>By following above mentioned guidelines, you can expect your calls-to-action to convert with higher rate.
 To make things simpler for you, we have built a bulletproof email template only for you.
 Download your copy of the template from below.</strong>

+<p>Post your comments, suggestions below and share the article with rest of the world :)</p>

 <!-- Start Download Area -->
 <div class="row downloadPreview">